primiano/perfetto-docs/docs/data-sources/cpu-scheduling.md

 * Which threads were scheduling on which CPU cores at any point in time, with nanosecond accuracy.
-* The reason why a running thread got descheduled (e.g.m pre-emption, blocked on a mutex, blocking syscall or any other wait queue).
+* The reason why a running thread got descheduled (e.g. pre-emption, blocked on a mutex, blocking syscall or any other wait queue).
 * The point in time when a thread became eligible to be executed, even if it was not put immediately on any CPU run queue, together with the source thread that